Implementing Support for Identification Properties

 In the test object configuration file you defined the identification properties for your test object classes.
-When UFT runs a test it needs to retrieve the values for these properties.
-UFT uses identification property run-time values in different test object methods, such as GetROProperty.
+When UFT One runs a test it needs to retrieve the values for these properties.
+UFT One uses identification property run-time values in different test object methods, such as GetROProperty.
 Identification property run-time values are also required for different basic capabilities, such as creating checkpoints and outputting values.

 This function must return the property value in one of the following formats: String, Integer, Boolean, or array.
-When returning an array, use the toSafeArray function to convert the array to the format that UFT expects.
-When you provide an identification property value in an array format, UFT converts the array to a semicolon-delimited string.
+When returning an array, use the toSafeArray function to convert the array to the format that UFT One expects.
+When you provide an identification property value in an array format, UFT One converts the array to a semicolon-delimited string.

-UFT uses the base test object class implementation to retrieve the identification property values when the following conditions are met:
+UFT One uses the base test object class implementation to retrieve the identification property values when the following conditions are met:

 The control includes a base element (for more information, see Extending an Existing Test Object Class).

 The identification property is defined in the test object configuration file with the same name as a base test object class property.

 You do not provide a function that returns a value for that identification property.

 Base test object class implementation for retrieving the value for this identification property value is not available.

 The base test object class implementation does not meet your needs.